National Institute of Cardiovascular Diseases, Bangladesh: History

+On 28 January 2024, in Bangladesh, the National Institute of Cardiovascular Diseases successfully performed the country's first remote robotic stent placement surgery.
+The surgery was led by Pradip Kumar Karmakar.

 Criticism

-In October 2016, a private contractor was prevented by the staff from installing Oxygen tubes in the Neonatal Intensive Care Unit of the hospital after the contractor refused to bribe them.
+In October 2016, a private contractor was prevented by the staff from installing oxygen tubes in the Neonatal Intensive Care Unit of the hospital after the contractor refused to bribe them.